Logo for Story Circle at Proctors Next Shows

 Linda has two one-woman shows - Susan B. Anthony and Carrie Chapman Catt.
 She’s brought these women to life in schools and community organizations and for the United States Army.

 Linda is a member of Story Circle of the Capital District.
-She’s shared her stories at various venues including Caffe Lena and won awards for her humorous stories.
+She has shared her stories at various venues including Caffe Lena and won awards for her humorous stories.
 Linda believes that our stories define us, and we can always do a rewrite.

-Linda writes creative non-fiction and her essays have been featured in several publications.
-She’s lived in the Capital Region most of her life and is a perpetualan perpetual volunteer, currently active in three social justice organizations: The League of Women Voters, Braver Angels and Creative Action Unlimited.
+Linda writes creative non-fiction; her essays have been featured in several publications.
+She has lived in the Capital Region most of her life and is a perpetual volunteer, currently active in three social justice organizations: The League of Women Voters, Braver Angels and Creative Action Unlimited.

 You can learn more about Linda here: www.majok.org.